We consider applications for any full-time postgraduate course at Cambridge

 Demand for this accommodation is high, although the College is generally able to meet this requirement, at the start of the academic year, provided sufficient notice is given that such accommodation is required.
 It is allocated by the College’s Accommodation and Bookings Manager according to availability and the circumstances of the applicants.

-Students wishing to seek private accommodation in Cambridge should contact the Secretary of the University Accommodation Service, Kellet Lodge, Tennis Court Road, Cambridge CB2 1QJ (telephone enquiries to Cambridge 333316 or 338099, website http://www.accommodation.cam.ac.uk/).
+Students wishing to seek private accommodation in Cambridge should contact the Secretary of the University Accommodation Service, Kellet Lodge, Tennis Court Road, Cambridge CB2 1QJ (telephone enquiries to Cambridge 333316 or 338099, or visit the Accommodation Service page of the University website).
 Please note that private accommodation of a similar standard to College accommodation is scarce and liable to be expensive.

 Within the UK: 01223 338612